the-t-in-rtf/fluid-json-schema/docs/parser.md

   2. If `options.schemaPath` is a URL, a full URL will be produced.
   3. If `options.schemaPath` is empty, paths will be resolved relative to the working directory.

   If you are using this with the `validator`, it takes care of that bit of wiring for you.
+See [the validator documentation](validator.md) for details.

 # Functions